xuankimtran/docs-1/pages/katalon-studio/docs/toolbars-and-views.md

 ### Data File Editor

-When you open a Data File, the Data File editor displays detailed information of the Data File, including the Data Source and the preview data set.
-You can upload your data from an Excel file, a CSV file.
+When you open a Data File, the Data File editor displays detailed information of the Data File, including the Data Source and the data set preview.
+You can upload your data from an Excel file, a CSV file, a database query or create your own data file in Katalon Studio.
 Refer to [Manage Test Data](/display/KD/Manage+Test+Data) for more details.

 * Import Data File with an Excel file: